kakoli/SpringBoot_MvnProj/README.md

-# CRUD db operations via Spring JPA
+# Demo of various features of Spring, Spring Cloud